jmhutchison/QGIS-Training-Manual/vector_analysis/reproject_transform.rst

 each other, even at the poles (where they are supposed to meet).
 This means that, as you travel away from the equator on your map, the scale of the objects that you see gets larger and larger.
-What this means for us, practically, is that there is no constant scale on our map!
+What this means for us, practically, is that there is no constant scale on our map.

-To solve this, let's use a Projected Coordinate System (PCS) instead.
+To solve this, we will use a Projected Coordinate System (PCS) instead.
 A PCS "projects" or converts the data in a way that makes allowance for the scale change and corrects it.
 Therefore, to keep the scale constant, we should reproject our data to use a PCS.